How to live an Intuitive life

 Precision

-A precise technique to access the body’s wisdom by answering binary questions is essential.
-Clear Yes or No’s remove much of the ambiguity when creator speaks to us.
+A precise technique to access the body’s wisdom through binary questions is essential.
+Clear yes or no answers remove much of the ambiguity when creation speaks to us.

 Singular Intent